-As a CS professional, Farley pointed out, “We’re that person who enables that desired output”.
-Without us (CS professional), that output becomes less likely.
+As a CS professional, Farley pointed out, "We're that person who enables that desired output."
+Without us (CS professionals), that output becomes less likely.
 I believe the role that Customer Success plays is more important than it has ever been.

-In the B2B SaaS world, CS is not only about delivering on business promises but also on connecting and cultivating a relationship that would last and stand the test of time.
+In the B2B SaaS world, CS is about delivering on business promises and connecting and cultivating a relationship that would last and stand the test of time.

-I observed over the last 8 years, business relationships faltering because of the parade of automation and the human charisma has disregarded and passed over.
+I observed business relationships faltering over the last eight years because of the parade of automation, and human charisma has been disregarded and passed over.

-Automation has a great importance in Enterprise B2B SaaS, however when the relationship is built upon this element rather than the human component—businesses soon realized that they’re already far removed and at odds to their target customers.
+Automation has great importance in Enterprise B2B SaaS; however, when the relationship is built upon this element rather than the human component—businesses soon realized that they're already far removed and at odds with their target customers.

 Building meaningful relationships with customers should start with authenticity and in the best interest of your customers.
-Focusing on promises you can’t keep (or deliver on) is the surest way of destroying and damaging the perception that your customer has of your business.
+Focusing on promises you can't keep (or deliver on) is the surest way to destroy and damage your customer's perception of your business.

-The following are the key principles that we the Customer Success Team at Seenit follow and stand behind:
+The following are the fundamental principles that we, the Customer Success Team at Seenit, follow and stand behind:

-3. Being true to your word and at all times set the right expectations.
-Don’t excite the customer by saying “yes” to every request.
+3. Being true to your word and, at all times, set the right expectations.
+Don't excite the customer by saying "yes" to every request.
 Remember, not all requests and changes are applicable.
-As CSMs, you are the voice of the customer (in your organization) and it is your role to share their views and sentiments.
+As CSMs, you are the customer's voice (in your organization), and it is your role to share their views and sentiments.
 Never promise anything.

 Lessons Learned – Be Insanely Curious

 Farley relayed back to a time when he lost his first customer.
-He pointed out, “I was completely stunned, I couldn’t believe it”.
-This was someone I had such a close relationship with (working with the champion), had a great NPS score, and regularly told me what a great investment the tool had been.
+He pointed out, "I was completely stunned.
+I couldn't believe it".
+It was someone I had such a close relationship with (working with the champion), had a great NPS score, and regularly told me what a great investment the tool had been.

 Any indications there were that they would leave were non-existent.
 What I learned, happy customers don't stay.
 They don't sign that Renewal contract.
 They don't chew out their boss' to free up the budget to keep you on another year.

-All my eggs were put in the wrong basket and what I learnt was there are always things going on upstream that change the game.
-You have to be constantly looking for those signs.
+All my eggs were put in the wrong basket and what I learned was there are always things going on upstream that change the game.
+You have to be continually looking for those signs.

-They are totally not like the other tech partners we work with…’ We try to operate in a fun, relaxed environment which makes our customers feel comfortable and want to interact with us.
+They are not like the other tech partners we work with…' We try to operate in a fun, relaxed environment, making our customers feel comfortable and want to interact with us.

 The Future of Customer Success

-It is not a churn reduction mechanism, it is about company wide revenue growth.
-Simply put, if your customers derive value, they buy more.
-If they buy more, they are less likely to leave you and that will always go straight to the bottom line of the business.
+It is not a churn reduction mechanism; it is about company-wide revenue growth.
+If your customers derive value, they buy more.
+If they buy more, they are less likely to leave you, which will always go straight to the business's bottom line.

-Remember, the display of true success is when your customer realizes that they’re getting more value than they originally anticipated.
-That is the ‘light bulb’ moment that changes the landscape.
+Remember, the display of real success is when your customer realizes that they're getting more value than they originally anticipated.
+That is the 'light bulb' moment that changes the landscape.

-If there’s a big change going to take place in the marketplace, you’re looking at it under the hood of CS.
-This team will change and improve other disciplines where the driver or the focal of interest “is on the success of their customer”.
+If there's a significant change going to occur in the marketplace, you're looking at it under the hood of CS.
+This team will change and improve other disciplines where the driver or the focal of interest "is on their customer's success."

 Characteristic of an ideal CSMs

 In this discipline (Customer Success), 60% of what you need to know is hidden under the surface.
-As a CSM, you have to search and find all the relevant information and ensure that information is aligned with customers’ needs and pain points.
+As a CSM, you have to search and find all the relevant information and ensure that it aligns with customers' needs and pain points.
 Having a sense of curiosity is paramount.
-You should always think behind the “why”, always thinking upstream.
+It would be best if you always thought behind the "why," still thinking upstream.

 VOC (Voice of the Customers)—doesn't mean confinement of expression but strengthening business initiatives

-In a nutshell, everyone should know the impact of their doings and initiatives with their customers.
+In a nutshell, everyone should know the impact of their doings and initiatives on their customers.